-The facility provided by the cloud, where a user can install and execute an application without worrying about the underlying infrastructure and their setup.
+Through this service, a user can install and execute an application without worrying about the underlying infrastructure and their setup.
 That is, PaaS provides a platform or environment to develop, test, and deliver software applications.
 Suppose we have developed a web application using MySQL and Python.
-To run this application online, we can avail a pre-configured Apache server from cloud having MySQL and Python pre-installed.
+To run this application online, we can avail a pre-configured Apache server from cloud having MySQL and Python preinstalled.
 Thus, we are not required to install MySQL and Python on the cloud, nor do we need to configure the web server (Apache, nginx).
 In PaaS, the user has complete control over the deployed application and its configuration.
 It provides a deployment environment for developers at a much reduced cost lessening the complexity of buying and managing the underlying hardware and software.